paulchau/LLM/README.md

-# LPromela
+# LLM
 A tool for validating the logical consistency of adaptive e-learning system implemented at Newcastle Univ.
-UK LPromela is an IDE of extension of Promela, mainly served for the Adaptive e-Learning System.
-The name LPromela stands for Learning-verification Promela.
+UK LLM is a LTL Manager for extension of Promela, mainly served for the Adaptive e-Learning System.
+The name LLM stands for LPromela LTL Manager.

 ## Installation